 If you have overstayed your visa, you may be eligible for a waiver, which would mean you could avoid the three or ten year bar.

-Waivers for Non-immigrants
+Waivers for Non-immigrants - Overstayed visa USA

-While a nonimmigrant is not eligible to apply for a waiver for the three or ten year bar, an individual would still be able to apply for a general waiver for most grounds of inadmissibility.
+While a non-immigrant is not eligible to apply for a waiver for the three or ten year bar, an individual would still be able to apply for a general waiver for most grounds of inadmissibility.

 Waivers for Immigrants